(reading time: 1 hour, 21 minutes)

 “That’s an odd name for a bath bead,” Alast mused.
 Having read several history texts at this point, he was used to grandiose names like the World Boring Bead, the Moldy Blood Bead, or the Malice Constrictor Bead.
 Surface Confusion 5 stood out like a fruit among tubers.

 “That’s the bead’s scientific classification,” Rob clarified from behind Peako’s chair.
 “Aside from their common names beads are classified by their abilities.
 If they match the ability of another bead they’re given a number to indicate the order they were found in.
 Surface Confusion 5 was a bead weighing some four chips found in the mud of First Sink.
 It was found to have the property of changing the textures of things around it.
-As it was the fifth bead found with that power, you understand…”
+As it was the fifth bead discovered with that power, you understand…”

 “Is that you Rob?”
 Peako asked, still refusing to move.
 If anything his posture relaxed even more.